daranzolin/OLDdaranzolin.github.io/_posts/2016-10-15-analyze-senator-tweets.markdown

 tags: R twitter
 ---

-At long lost we come to the end of this series.
+At long last we come to the end of this series.
 I confess that I lost interest when--spoiler alert--there was nothing exciting to report here.
 But for the sake of symmetry, here in Part III we'll delve into the tweets themselves with the awesome `tidytext` package.

 Full disclosure: what follows is basically [David Robinson's brilliant analysis of Trump's twitter feed](http://varianceexplained.org/r/trump-tweets/) with a different